tokyoanime/portfolio/content/featured/Yeet/index.md

 showInProjects: true
 ---

 Yeet is a full-stack web application similar to Yelp.com.
-Yeet allows user to search for ramen and boba milk tea places in San Francisco Bay Area.
+Yeet allows user to search for ramen and bubble milk tea places in the San Francisco Bay Area.